sarahdurks/readme-generator/README.md

 #### Demo

-See here: https://drive.google.com/file/d/1sTV3Zur2HMWV9vv7-QBpPoEAdLOyWUlE/view?usp=sharing or reference in the assets file.
+See here:[Video of demo](https://drive.google.com/file/d/1sTV3Zur2HMWV9vv7-QBpPoEAdLOyWUlE/view?usp=sharing) or reference in the assets file.

 #### User Story 📖
 > AS A developer